 Make a list of terms related to your study topic.
-Draw up a list of synonyms and related phrases for each of the primary topics or features that you're interested in.
-If you come across any more phrases while conducting your literature search, you may add them to this list.
+Draw up a list of synonyms and phrases for each primary topic or feature you're interested in.
+You may add phrases to this list if you encounter more phrases while conducting your literature search.

-The library's catalogue at your college like Project by EBSCO Muse is a fictitious character in Google Scholar and JSTOR (humanities and social sciences), MedlinePlus is a database that contains information about medical conditions (life sciences and biomedicine).
+The library's catalogue at your college, like Project by EBSCO Muse, is a fictitious character in Google Scholar and JSTOR (humanities and social sciences), and MedlinePlus is a database that contains information about medical conditions (life sciences and biomedicine).

 "EconLit" (economics) is an acronym for "economic literature" (physics, engineering, and computer science).
-These websites will almost probably be of use to you.
+These websites will likely be of use to you.

 Use the following adaptive filter to help you narrow down your search:

-AND to locate sources that have more than one term (e.g., social media AND body image AND generation Z).
+AND to locate sources with more than one term (e.g., social media AND body image AND generation Z).

-OR to search sources that include one of a number of synonyms.
+OR to search sources that include one of several synonyms.

-NOT to include results that contain certain words (e.g. apple NOT fruit)
+NOT to have results that contain specific words (e.g. apple, NOT fruit)

-Note: To see if an article is related to your topic, read the abstract.
-You may utilize the bibliography to identify more relevant sources after you've found a helpful book or article.
+Note: Read the abstract to see if an article relates to your topic.
+You may utilise the bibliography to identify more relevant sources after you've found a helpful book or article.

 To locate the most important papers on your topic, look for citations that appear repeatedly.
 If certain writers, books, or articles keep popping up in your reading, make it a point to look them up.